Tank1334/Onboarding-Newbies/chapter_01/day_03.md

 ### 1. **What are the different vendor-specific distributions of Hadoop?**
    - Hadoop has gained popularity in various industries, leading to the development of different vendor-specific distributions.
 Some notable distributions include:
-     - **Cloudera**: Cloudera offers Cloudera Distribution for Hadoop (CDH), a comprehensive distribution that includes various Hadoop ecosystem components along with management and monitoring tools.
+     - **Cloudera**: Cloudera offers Cloudera Distribution Platform (CDP), a comprehensive distribution that includes various Hadoop ecosystem components along with management and monitoring tools.
      - **Amazon EMR**: Amazon Elastic MapReduce (EMR) is a cloud-native Hadoop distribution provided by Amazon Web Services (AWS), offering easy scalability and integration with other AWS services.
      - **Microsoft Azure**: Microsoft provides Azure HDInsight, a Hadoop distribution on the Azure cloud platform, with support for various big data and machine learning frameworks.